 And then… I had no idea what to do.
 I half-heartedly started knitting something with a yarn left over from one of my gift knits.
 But my heart wasn’t really in it.
 I was knitting just because I needed to knit while sitting in a car!

-Once we were home, and the dust had well and truly settled from 2017, I had no idea what to do next.
+Once we were home, and the dust had well and truly settled from the preceding year, I had no idea what to do next.

 A New Year’s Epiphany

 Later that week, still wondering what I’d knit next, I remembered a little something.

 Hey Nicole, you wrote a book about Knitting for Charity.
 With planning printables.
 Maybe, I don’t know… you could use what you created?

 If you’re laughing at me right now… it’s okay.
 I deserve it!

 Out came two of my printables — my Preliminary Charity Knitting Planner and my Charity Knitting Checklist.
 And then I got to work.